 (b) services of a kind specified in regulations made under the Act.

-portable local service number means an allocated number that is used in connection with a local service other than a paging service.

-post-paid mobile service plan means a plan under which calls made using a mobile carriage service are paid for after the service is used.

-pre-paid mobile service plan means a plan under which calls made using a mobile carriage service are paid for prior to the service being used.

-priority assistance means those services supplied to priority customers under the priority assistance policy implemented under clause 19.
+priority assistance means those services supplied to priority customers under the priority assistance policy implemented under section 12.

-priority customer means a customer who satisfies the eligibility criteria developed under the objectives in Schedule 4.

-public number means a number specified in the numbering plan as mentioned in subsection 455(3) of the Act.
+public number has the same meaning as in the Act.

-public payphone means a payphone:

-(a) in a public place that is a place where the public usually has access, or usually has access except for particular hours of the day or particular days of the week; or

-(b) in a prison, correctional centre, detention centre or similar facility.
+payphone has the same meaning as in section 9C of the T(CPSS) Act.

-STS means the standard telephone service supplied by the licensee in fulfilment of its universal service obligation under Part 2 of the Consumer Protection Act.
+STS means the standard telephone service supplied by the licensee in fulfilment of its universal service obligation under Part 2 of the T(CPSS) Act.

-telephone handset includes other customer equipment that is supplied instead of a telephone handset to comply with the Disability Discrimination Act 1992.

-the Act means the Telecommunications Act 1997.
+T(CPSS) Act means the Telecommunications (Consumer Protection and Service Standards) Act 1999.

-unlisted number means a public number that is 1 of the following kinds:
+unlisted number means one of the following kinds of numbers as specified in the numbering plan made under subsection 455(1) of the Act:

 (a) a mobile number, unless the customer and the carriage service provider that provides the mobile service to the customer agree that the number will be listed;